aatibada/FindYourHat/README.md

 **Once node has been installed, please continue with the following directions:**

-1. Download the GitHub files to the preferred location on your computer
+1. Download the "main.js" file to your preferred location on your computer
-2. Open the terminal and navigate to the file location
+2. Open the terminal and change your directiory to the folder "main.js" is saved under
 3. Run the command "node main.js" to start the game
 4. Enjoy! 😁